Thirsting for Love

-His next words stabbed her heart, “Go, call your husband.”
+His next words stabbed her to the heart, “Go, call your husband.”
 He then told her about the five husbands she’d had and the man she was now living with.
-I doubt Jesus was trying to shame her; instead he was zeroing in on her wounded heart and offering her something that would quench her longings.
+Jesus wasn’t trying to shame her.
+He was zeroing in on her wounded heart and offering her something that would quench her longings.

-I don’t think she changed the subject because she was ashamed of her past.
+She changed the subject.
 Burning questions surged within her that no one else would explain to her.
-Women in those days were not allowed to go to school because men did not think women needed to study religious matters.
-But she had always had questions.
+Women in those days weren’t allowed to go to school because men did not think women needed to study religious matters.
+But she always had questions.

 And then the most amazing thing happened: he did not treat her rudely.
 In fact, he liked her questions.
-Not only did he answer them, but he also talked about true worship and said that he was the Messiah Israel was expecting!
+Not only did he answer them, but he also talked about true worship.
+He said he was the Messiah Israel was expecting!